ShadowSpeedrun/ShadowSpeedrun.github.io/docs/ShadowSX.md

 ### Improved Loading Times

 The Dolphin Emulator has a setting to allow faster reading of the ROM data.
 So instead of having to match a similar rate to the GameCube disc drive, the emulator can read and load data much faster allowing vastly shorter load times.
-Normally getting from the end of Westopolis to the beginning of Glpyhic Canyon takes a little over a minute on Wii.
+Normally getting from the end of Westopolis to the beginning of Glyphic Canyon takes a little over a minute on Wii.
 With this change, it now takes 48 seconds.

 <br/>